JDN89/vue-dotnet-issue-tracker/README.md

 # issue-tracker
 - Project I made to practice Clean Architecture (Robert C. Martin ) and thin Controllers using MediatR with ASP.NET MVC
-- Fronted is made with the vue composition API and script setup
+- Fronted is made with the Vue composition API and script setup

 <br/>

-> I'm a self thaught developer and I only started coding late 2019 (in my free time), so my implementeatin of Clean Architecture might be faulty
+> I'm a self taught developer and I only started coding late 2019 (in my free time), so my implementation of Clean Architecture might be faulty

 ## Work in progress
-- You can allready use the project and improve upon what I have created so far
+- You can already use the project and improve upon what I have created so far
-   - the Fronted is created and can communicate with the backend
+   - the Fronted is created and can communicate with the back-end
-   - state and position of the issues get saved upon drag and upon logging in
+   - state and position of the issues gets saved when you drag  an issue to another column and when you leave the project page
 ##  To Do
 - fix display of date time - DONE
     >